undisbeliever/terrific-audio-driver/docs/mml-syntax.md

 <br/>

  * `D<-16383..+16383>` - detune
-    * Adds an offset to the `VxPITCH` register in all play-note and portamento instructions.
+    * Adds an offset to the `VxPITCH` register in play-note and portamento instructions.
     * CAUTION: `P` play pitch command is unaffected by detune.
     * CAUTION: detune is not disabled when the instrument is changed.
     * CAUTION: detune persists across subroutine calls